 The volume of the exhaled particles determines potential infection risk

 Although human drops and aerosols contain mostly small particles, larger particles constitute the major part of the total volume that can contain pathogens.
-“If the pathogen mainly resides in the upper respiratory tract, the large particles are by far the main transmitter of the disease”, explains Eberhard Bodenschatz, director at the Max Planck Institute for Dynamics and Self-Organization.
+“If the pathogen mainly resides in the upper respiratory tract, the large particles are by far the main transmitter of the disease”, explains Eberhard Bodenschatz, director at the MPI-DS.
 “It is thus important to consider the localization of the infectious particle in the respiratory tract to decide on appropriate protection”, he continues.
 “For example, the current Omicron variant of the Coronavirus seems to be localized more to the upper respiratory tract and this is why even simple filtering face masks are a great protection.”

 Protective measures depend on the localization of the pathogen

 In contrast, Infectious diseases that reside mainly in the lungs will primarily be transmitted via small particles.
 Since their production increases with age, children are less likely to transmit such diseases than adults, according to the study.
 To prevent airborne transmission of lung diseases, wearing of well-fitted and high-efficiency facial masks can thus be an effective measure to avoid disease transmission, especially for adults.